jedruniu/healthchecker/README.md

   "type": "redis_based" | "api_call_based" | "file_based" | "shell_based",
-  "name": "whatever you want, some unique ID", "failedThreshold": 1, // after how many failed checks service is considered to be unhealthy "passedThreshold": 1, // after how many passed checks service is considered to be unhealthy "Interval": 1,        // in second - how frequently should we ask service for health "target": "some_key"  // this means something different for each type, for redis_based - key that has to exist, for api_call_based - endpoint that has to return 200, for file_based - file path, for shell_based - shell command that has to return 0.
+  "name": "whatever you want, some unique ID", "failedThreshold": 1, // after how many failed checks service is considered to be unhealthy "passedThreshold": 1, // after how many passed checks service is considered to be healthy "Interval": 1,        // in second - how frequently should we ask service for health "target": "some_key"  // this means something different for each type, for redis_based - key that has to exist, for api_call_based - endpoint that has to return 200, for file_based - file path, for shell_based - shell command that has to return 0.
 }